How TIL therapy can fight solid tumors

 TIL therapy is similar in some ways to another type of cell and gene therapy, CAR T-cell therapy.
 Both use the patient’s own immune cells to fight cancer.

-One of the main reasons for this slower progress in solid tumors is CAR T-cell therapies need a protein target – the CAR is an added protein receptor that directs the T cells to search for cancer cells with the associated protein.
-Blood cancer cells often have proteins that are not on healthy cells.
-Solid tumors usually have different cell types and share proteins with healthy tissue, making the development of effective CAR T-cell therapies much more challenging.
+One of the main reasons for this slower progress in solid tumors is CAR T-cell therapies need help attacking cancer.
+The CAR is a protein receptor added to the T cells genetically that directs them to search for cancer cells with the associated protein.

 Using TIL therapy to treat cancer